 [In part of another more recent video, I demo using this set of pegs.
 Skip ahead to 2min,38sec into the video to see that part.]

 The pegs were the easiest system, but I like my combs because they are so light and portable–I take my braids on a lot of road and camping trips.

 Masako Kinoshita told me she uses a big clip on a piece of cardboard.

 Joy Boutrup says she uses the curved plastic spines that hold paper booklets together.

 I heard from a blog reader that she simply cuts “teeth” into a rectangle of heavy cardboard, making a cardboard “comb”–inspired by her kumihimo card.
 No need for a rubber band, as the loops are held in place by the tight slits in the cardboard.
 I have to try this!

-Bonded nylon beading cord is not only slippery, but also stiff, and really resists being tightened.
+Bonded nylon beading cord is not only slippery, but also very stiff, so it’s even harder to tighten than silk and rayon.
 If I set a bonded nylon braid down for a few days, I might find that I need to unbraid a short distance back and rebraid the loose bit.
-But that’s not usually necessary if I’m careful about using clips on the fell after I set the braid down on a comb.
+But that’s not usually necessary if I’m careful about using clips on the fell right after I set the braid down on a comb.

 last updated Jan 28, 2020

 © 2011–2020 Ingrid Crickmore